SaadArdati/screenshot-classification/README.md

 make
 ```

-This will compile three executables:
+This will compile two executables:
-- `classifier`: For classifying individual images
 - `training`: For training the model on the dataset
 - `predict`: For using the trained model to classify new images